ALTERNATIVE-EU/alternative.github.io/docs/docs/maintainer-guide/architecture/storage.md

 The platform deploys an NFS (Network File System) server to provide an additional storage class for some applications.
 For instance, JupyterHub users require a shared data folder for collaboration, necessitating a storage class with mode `ReadWriteMany`.
 Since the cloud provider only offers block storage classes of type `ReadWriteOnce`, the NFS server is used to expose such a volume.

-## CKAN Storage
+## ALTERNATIVE Data Management Storage

-The CKAN application uses several types of storage:
+The Platform uses several types of storage:
 - **Database:** A relational database (Postgres) is used to store the application state, including metadata and user data.
 - **S3:** User-defined datasets are mapped to S3 buckets.
-- **Block Storage:** Regular files, such as configuration files needed by CKAN, use block storage.
+- **Block Storage:** Regular files, such as configuration files needed by the Platform, use block storage.

 ## JupyterHub Storage